 Hybrid Distribution

 A hybrid approach combines both direct and indirect channel strategies.
 This method allows businesses to maximize their reach through various distribution channels while maintaining some direct customer contact.
-Many clothing brands demonstrate this by operating their own stores while also selling through department stores and online marketplaces.
+It is common in industries where omnichannel presence is important—such as fashion, electronics, consumer goods, and entertainment.

 Advantages 10080_145fc3-4e> | Disadvantages 10080_4eacf8-a1> |